Error Analysis of Tensor-Train Cross Approximation: Cross Approximation for Tensor Train Decomposition

-On one hand, the right hand side of \eqref{eq:CA-tensor-fro-bound} grows only linearly with the approximation error $\epsilon$, with a scalar that increases only logarithmically in terms of the order $N$.
-This shows the TT cross approximation can be stable for well selected interpolation sets.
-On the other hand, \Cref{thm:CA-tensor-error} only shows the existence one such stable cross approximation, but it does not specify which one.
+On the other hand, \Cref{thm:CA-tensor-error} only shows the existence of one such stable cross approximation, but it does not specify which one.
 As a consequence, the result may not hold for the nested sampling strategy illustrated in \Cref{Figure_11May_2} and the parameter $\kappa$ maybe out of one's control.
 The following result addresses these issues by providing guarantees for any cross approximation.

 \begin{theorem} Suppose $\calT$ can be approximated by a TT format tensor with rank $r$ and approximation error $\epsilon $ defined in \eqref{eq:epsilon}.
 Let $\mT_{r_k}^{\<k\>}$ be the best rank $r_k$ approximation of the $k$-th unfolding matrix $\mT^{\<k\>}$ and $\mT_{r_k}^{\<k\>} = {\bm W}_{(k)}{\bm \Sigma}_{(k)}{{\bm V}_{(k)}}^T$ be its compact SVD.
 For any interpolation sets $\{I^{\leq k},I^{> k}\}$ such that ${\rm rank}({\bm T}^{\<k\>}_{r_k}(I^{\leq k},I^{>k}))=r_k, k=1,\dots,N-1$, denote by